 Since you have already had unprotected sex with your partner, it’s possible to have contracted genital herpes without knowing it.
 Some people don’t have symptoms for years after getting infected, so you may want to consult with a health care provider about your recent exposure.
-Students on the Morningside campus can make an appointment to see a medical provider by contacting Medical Services; Medical Center students can contact the Student Health Service.

 As you and your partner look into the future, there are a number of ways to lower the risk of transmission during future sexual contact between you and your partner:

 - Abstaining from sexual activity during an outbreak (when your partner has herpes lesions), including all oral-genital and genital-genital contact, is one way to prevent transmission.

 - Using barrier methods like male or female condoms, even when it doesn’t seem like she has symptoms, is advisable due to outbreaks that go unnoticed and viral shedding.
 However, it’s good to note that condoms may not cover all contagious areas.